Crunch-io/webdocs/crunch/crunch_preparing-data.md

 ## Quick-Start Guide

 ### Step 1: Import a dataset to Crunch
-To import a dataset, sign in to Crunch, and click the + button and select **New Dataset** (not **New Project**).
+To import a dataset, sign in to Crunch and then click the + button in the lower-left corner and select **New Dataset** (not **New Project**).
 You can upload SPSS and CSV files to Crunch by uploading them from your computer or by pointing the app to a URL where the file is hosted.
 Data can also be imported from R [using the Crunch R package](http://crunch.io/r/crunch/articles/datasets.html).

 ### Step 2: Clean the data
 Once your data is imported to Crunch, we recommend taking the following steps make it look more polished and more efficient to navigate.